Section 5: Dissension - The Independent Voters Association

 There were some new developments in 1919.
 Towner County held a special election to replace Senator A. S. Gibbons who had died in office.
 The campaign brought all the political forces of the I.V.A. and the NPL to Towner County.
 The I.V.A. candidate, O. J. Beisel won a very close election.

 In addition, the I.V.A. noted that the votes on the referred laws indicated a softening of support for the NPL.
 In others words, the NPL’s laws were not defeated in the election, but the vote was not as strong as it had been a year earlier.
 The I.V.A. had gained a foothold and would continue its effort to force the NPL out of state government.

 Why is this important?
-By 1920, the NPL was still in control of state government.
+Democracy sometimes walks a rocky road.
+The NPL addressed important issues, but consolidated its political power by controversial methods.
+In 1920, the NPL was still in control of state government.
 However, Townley was in jail.
 The Nonpartisan League was weakened when three of its top elected officials turned against the organization.
 The Independent Voters Association attacked the League on economic and political grounds and used the weaknesses of the NPL to the advantage of the I.V.A.
 As the League declined in membership, the I.V.A. grew.

-The League was not dead, and farmers did not lose faith with its programs.
-After 1920, the League struggled to prove the worth of its programs and to maintain them.
-The League lost its control of state government.
-The I.V.A. helped to restore balance to North Dakota politics.
+However, the League was not dead, and farmers did not lose faith with its programs.
+After 1920, the League struggled to maintain and prove the worth of many of its programs and soon lost control of state government.
+Though League opponents used some nasty political tricks and lies, the I.V.A. restored balance to North Dakota politics.
 Within a few years, North Dakota again became a state where both Republicans and Democrats shared responsibility for government.